ChileBob/StratumPool/README.md

 - GPU Hardware (ie: Nvidia, AMD)
 - GPU Mining Software for Equihash 192,7 (ie: miniZ v1.6w)

-(It doesn't work on Window or iThings, but I dont care as I dont have those)
+It doesn't work on Windows or iThings, but I dont care as I dont have any :-)

 ## Tested Miners :-